ELANGKATHIR11/AGRISENSEFULL-STACK/docs/REPO_STRUCTURE.md

 - `crop_tf.keras`
 - `yield_tf.keras`

-Notes:
+- Notes:

-- Many scripts reference the CSVs by name (e.g. `repo_root / "data_core.csv"`).
-If you move the CSVs to `data/`, update those script paths or add a small compatibility shim at repo root that forwards to `data/` (a tiny Python script that sets environment variables or symlinks).
+- Many scripts referenced CSVs at the repo root historically.
+The repository now includes `scripts/_data_paths.py` which centralizes dataset discovery and allows scripts to locate CSVs in either the legacy locations or the new `data/` directory.

+- The CSV moves in this workspace were performed on branch `reorg/move-datasets` using `git mv` so their history is preserved.
+Use `scripts/propose_reorg.ps1` to preview moves before committing if you repeat the process.
 - Use `git mv` so history for moved files is preserved.
 If files are large, consider adding them to Git LFS first and then moving.

 Goals for the reorganization